The Interview: Box office and online rentals

 The Interview opened to a limited release in the United States on December 25, 2014, across 331 theaters and earned over $1 million on its opening day.
 Variety called the opening gross "an impressive launch for a title playing in only about 300 independent theaters in the U.S." It went on to earn over $1.8 million in its opening weekend, and by the end of its run on January 25, 2015, had grossed $6.1 million at the box office.

 Within four days of its online release on December 24, 2014, The Interview earned over $15 million through online rentals and purchases.
 It became Sony Pictures' highest-grossing online release, outselling Arbitrage ($14 million), Bachelorette ($8.2 million), and Snowpiercer ($7 million).
 It was the top-selling Google Play and YouTube film of 2014.
 By January 20, 2015, the film had earned more than $40 million from online sales and rentals.

 Sony expected The Interview to break even through video-on-demand sales and saving millions of dollars on marketing.
-The National Association of Theatre Owners contended that Sony would lose at least $30 million due to poor box office performance.
+The National Association of Theatre Owners contended that Sony would lose at least $30 million due to the film's poor box office performance.

 Critical response

 On review aggregation website Rotten Tomatoes, the film holds a 51% approval rating, based on 154 reviews, with an average rating of 5.70/10.
 The site's consensus reads: "Unfortunately overshadowed by controversy (and under-screened as a result), The Interview's screenplay offers middling laughs bolstered by its two likable leads."
 On Metacritic, the film has a score of 52 out of 100, based on 33 critics, indicating "mixed or average reviews".

 IGN's Roth Cornet wrote that "though it's unlikely to stand out as one of the shrewdest political satires of its time, [it] is a clever, unrestrained and—most importantly—sidesplitting parody that pokes fun at both a vapid media and one of the world's most dangerous dictators."
 Edward Douglas of ComingSoon.net said the film was "hilarious, but it will probably get us nuked."
 Jordan Hoffman of The Guardian gave the film three out of five stars and wrote that "if this unessential but agreeable movie really triggered an international response, this is life reflecting art in a major way."

-Scott Foundas of Variety panned the film as "cinematic waterboarding" and "about as funny as a communist food shortage, and just as protracted", but praised the performances of Randall Park and Diana Bang.
+Scott Foundas of Variety panned the film for being "cinematic waterboarding" and "about as funny as a communist food shortage, and just as protracted", but praised the performances of Randall Park and Diana Bang.
 Mike Hale of The New York Times also praised Park and Bang, but wrote that "after seeing The Interview and the ruckus its mere existence has caused, the only sensible reaction is amazement at the huge disconnect between the innocuousness of the film and the viciousness of the response."